-Targeted at housing finance practitioners, investors, developers, researchers and government officials, this 2020 Yearbook—our 11th edition—provides an up-to-date review of practice and developments in housing finance and delivery in Africa, reflecting the dynamic change and growth evident in the market of each country over the past year.
+With a timely focus on climate change and green issues in housing, this 2022 Yearbook—our 13th edition—provides an up-to-date review of practice and developments in housing finance and delivery in Africa, reflecting the dynamic change and growth evident in the market of each country over the past year.
 We are extremely proud that the Yearbook has built a significant reputation in the sector, as a credible and unique source of valuable information on country housing markets.

-First published in 2010 with just 15 countries included, the Yearbook has grown in scope and depth to contain 55 country profiles.
-For the fourth year, the publication is available in both French and English, with this year nearly one third of profiles originally authored in French.
+First published in 2010 with just 15 countries included, the Yearbook has grown in scope and depth to contain 55 profiles.
+For the fifth year, the publication is available in both French and English.

 The real strength and uniqueness of the Yearbook is its collaborative nature, and the process of primary, decentralised data collection that underpins it.
 Individual country profiles are researched and authored by different housing and housing finance experts—where possible, we team up with in-country experts, while in some instances the authors are based elsewhere.